 Environmental management system

-In order to meet our commitments to the environment and climate, in 2009 we developed the Group Environmental Management System (EMS) based on the ISO:14001 standard.
+In order to meet our commitments to the environment and climate, in 2009 we developed the Group Environmental Management System (EMS) inspired by the principles of the ISO:14001 standard.

-With our Environmental Management System, we consider both the direct impacts arising from the operating activities of the Group's companies and the indirect impacts associated with purchase, design and marketing of insurance and financial products, as well as those connected with institutional investment activities.
+Within our EMS, we consider the impacts arising from the operating activities of the Group's companies and those associated with purchase, design and marketing of insurance and financial products, as well as those connected with institutional investment activities.

 The most relevant environmental aspects on which we focus the monitoring of our performances and the interventions for their improvements are: